Rabnail/Solana-Raydium-Volume-Bot-V2/README.md

 - ✅ **Maker increase**: New wallets are created every round of buying and selling, increasing the number of makers.
 - ✅ **Sell before gather**: When gathering, if there are tokens left in the wallet, it sells the tokens first and gathers only SOL (the token account rent of 0.00203 SOL is reclaimed).
 - ✅ **More buys than sells**: It randomly buys twice with SOL in the wallet and sells all tokens after some time, making the number of buys twice as many as sells, thus creating more buy pressure.
+- ✅ **Jito mode in buy sell**: Jito mode is added in version 2 to make tranasctions faster when you don't have good rpc like helius or triton.

 ## 🌟 Features
 - ⚙️ **Automated SOL Distribution**: Distributes SOL to new wallets.